mojotron/cv-application/README.md

 # Resume Builder App

 This project is part of [The Odin Project](https://www.theodinproject.com/) curriculum.
-Goal of this project is to learn basics of React library by creating simple Resume(CV) builder application.
+Goal of this project is to learn basics of React library by creating simple Resume builder application.

-[Live preview](https://mojotron.github.io/cv-application/) of this project, hosted by Netlify.
+[Live preview](https://mojotron.github.io/cv-application/) of this project, hosted by Github Pages.

-### What have I learned
+### What have I learned (May 2022)

 - What is react and why to use it
 - Starting project with create-react-app toolchain